php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 - Create and return a response without passing the request to the request handler, thereby handling the request itself.

+When delegating from one middleware to another in a sequence, one approach for dispatching systems is to use an intermediary request handler composing the middleware sequence as a way to link middleware together.
+The final or innermost middleware will act as a gateway to application code and generate a response from its results; alternately, the middleware MAY delegate this responsibility to a dedicated request handler.

 #### Why doesn't middleware use `__invoke`?

 Doing so would conflict with existing middleware that implements the double-pass